raju2525/bot/README.md

 ## Overview

-This is a Crypto Auto Bot built with ethers.js for automating token transfers on the Ethereum network.
+This is a Crypto Auto Bot built with ethers.js for automating token transfers on the EVM networks.

 ## Features